kylesull30/gtthreads/README.md

 ## Setup<a id="sec-1-2" name="sec-1-2"></a>

 1. Gain access to a well-maintained linux machine.
-If you do not have this already, then it is recommended that you follow the README[instructions](/wiki/ud156\_virtualbox) for downloading and installing VirtualBox and the AOS Virtual Image.
+If you do not have this already, then it is recommended that you follow the [instructions](https://www.udacity.com/wiki/ud156-virtualbox) for downloading and installing VirtualBox and the AOS Virtual Image.

-2. Download [gtthreads.tar.gz](<https://t-square.gatech.edu/access/content/group/gtc-6986-478d-546f-8ee0-ed0661a439c3/gtthreads.tar.gz>), which contains the starter code for the project.
+2. Clone this repository, which contains the starter code for the project.

+        git clone git@github.gatech.edu:sb300/oms-aos-gtthreads.git

 3. You can confirm that you have pthreads installed on your linux platform with the command